 After the concrete properly dries, it's time to unveil the artwork and see what color the concrete has really become.

-Neutralizing the Stain and Rinsing off the Residue.
+How to Neutralize the Stain and Rinsing off the Residue.

 A residue will usually form during the drying stage.
 Some acid stain colors will have a heavier residue while others will have hardly any.
 Regardless though, the acid stain residue must be neutralized and rinsed off with clean water.
 You can use mops, water hoses, wet/dry vacs, and/or extremely soft bristle brooms to neutralize the stain and remove the residue.